aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dotm-to-msg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+Why to Convert

+There can be various reasons for a Python developer to convert a DOTM to MSG.
+For example, a user might want to open a DOTM file in Microsoft Outlook, which only supports MSG files.
+Aspose.Total for Python via .NET can help developers automate the conversion of DOTM to MSG with just a few lines of code.

+How Aspose.Total helps for dotm to msg conversion

-For a Python developer, who is trying to add a DOTM to MSG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MSG format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images, and Microsoft Word formats.
+The [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of Aspose.Total for Python via .NET make it easy to convert DOTM to MSG using Python.

+The conversion of DOTM to MSG is a two-step process.
+First, load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+Secondly, load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MSG format.

 {{% /blocks/products/pf/feature-page-summary %}}